attilapiros/trace-agent/README.md

 ## Some complex examples how to specify a javaagent

-Altough trace agent is a general tool I would like to write up some usecases where this tool can be useful for you (and also for myself for future reference).
+Although trace agent is a general tool I would like to write up some use cases where this tool can be useful for you (and also for myself for future reference).

 ### For JVM based languages other than Java (Scala, Clojure, Kotlin, ...)

-If you can run an experiment you can use the regexp based matching to find out what pattern you should use exactly. if experimenting is not possible then you can use `javap` to find out what will be the final class and method name.
+If you can run an experiment you can use the regexp based matching to find out what pattern you should use exactly.
+When experimenting is not possible then you can use `javap` to find out what will be the final class and method name.

 #### Example

 For example in case of a Spark Core method (which uses Scala) this can be done as follows.
 Let's say you would like to match for
 [createTaskScheduler](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/SparkContext.scala#L2757).
-First you should find out the classs file.
+First you should find out the class file.
 As from a Scala object the compiler generates a class which ends with `$` in our case this will be `org.apache.spark.SparkContext$.class` (as the object fully qualified name is `org.apache.spark.SparkContext`).

-Now with javap the exact method name can be find out easily, like:
+Now with `javap` the exact method name can be find out easily, like:

 ```
 $ unzip -p jars/spark-core_2.11-2.4.5.jar org/apache/spark/SparkContext$.class > SparkContext$.class                                                                                                  1 ↵